-Dated: 4 May 2012
+Dated: 31 May 2013

-Notice of Fourteenth Annual General Meeting [cont'd]
+Notice of Fifteenth Annual General Meeting [cont'd]

-Notes:
+Notes

-- Only a depositor whose name appears on the Record of Depositors as at 22 May 2012 shall be entitled to attend, speak and vote at the Fourteenth Annual General Meeting or appoint proxy/proxies to attend and vote on his/her behalf. - 2.
-A Member of the Company entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his stead.
-A proxy may but need not be a Member of the Company, and the provision of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 3.
-Where a Member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 4.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised. - 5.
-The instrument appointing a proxy must be deposited at the Registered Office of the Company at MPT 4604, 3rd Floor, Lot 15-16, Block B, Bandaran Baru, Jalan Baru, 91000 Tawau, Sabah not less than forty-eight (48) hours before the time set for holding the meeting or any adjournment thereof.

-6. EXPLANATORY NOTE ON SPECIAL BUSINESS
+- A Member of the Company entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote in his stead.
+A proxy may but need not be a Member of the Company, and the provision of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
+Where a Member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his shareholdings to be represented by each proxy. - 3.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised. - 4.
+Where a Member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorized nominee may appoint in respect of each omnibus account it holds. - 5.
+The instrument appointing a proxy must be deposited at the Registered Office of the Company at MPT 4604, 3rd Floor, Lot 15-16, Block B, Bandaran Baru, Jalan Baru, 91000 Tawau, Sabah not less than forty-eight (48) hours before the time set for holding the meeting or any adjournment thereof. - 6.
+Depositors who appear on the Record of Depositors as at 17 June 2013 shall be regarded as Members of the Company entitled to attend at the Fifteenth Annual General Meeting or appoint proxy/proxies to attend and vote on his/her behalf. - 7.
+EXPLANATORY NOTE ON SPECIAL BUSINESS

-Resolution No. 6
+Ordinary Resolution 6